Outdoor Education (Canoe Tripping)

 • on the water (for example, canoeing)

-• There must be two paddles per canoe, with some spare paddles taken along in case of broken or lost paddles.
+• There must be two paddles per canoe, with spare paddles taken along in case of broken or lost paddles.

-• Paddles and canoes must be checked for cracks, splinters and leaks.
+• Paddles and canoes must be checked for cracks, splinters, and leaks.

 • A repair kit must be available.

-• A means of hydration (for example, direct access to potable water, water filter(s), water purifier(s), chemical purification treatment) must be available, accessible, and appropriate for the activity, location and duration of the trip.
+• A means of hydration (for example, direct access to potable water, water filter(s), water purifier(s), chemical purification treatment) must be available, accessible, and appropriate for the activity, location, and duration of the trip.

 • For emergency purposes, trips must not rely solely on campfires.
-A camp stove must be available, accessible, and appropriate for the activity, location and duration of the trip.
+A camp stove must be available, accessible, and appropriate for the activity, location, and duration of the trip.

 • The loading of a canoe with people and/or gear must not exceed the manufacturer’s load capacity rating.